by Ian Khan | Jul 23, 2024 | Uncategorized

 Joel Salatin – Known for his regenerative farming practices at Polyface Farm, Salatin’s holistic approach to agriculture emphasizes the interconnectedness of all farm elements, from soil to livestock.

-Dr. Miguel Altieri – A professor at UC Berkeley, Dr. Altieri is a global on agroecology.
+Dr. Miguel Altieri – A professor at UC Berkeley, Dr. Altieri is a global authority on agroecology.
 He has written extensively about the ecological principles for the design of sustainable agroecosystems.

-Eliot Coleman – An expert in organic farming, Coleman's Four Season Farm in Maine showcases sustainable practices result in year-round harvests in cold climates.
+Eliot Coleman – An expert in organic farming, Coleman’s Four Season Farm in Maine showcases how sustainable practices can result in year-round harvests in cold climates.
 His books are considered foundational texts for small-scale organic growers.

 Ron Finley – Also known as the “Gangster Gardener”, Finley advocates for urban agriculture and community gardens as tools for positive social change, turning food deserts into food forests.